 The College is working with the Ministry of Health to expand the scope of practice for pharmacy professionals.
-Specifically, the College has been directed to submit draft regulations that would enable pharmacy professionals to:
+Specifically, the College was directed by the Minister to submit draft regulations that would enable pharmacists to:

-The College has been directed to submit draft regulations to the Ministry to permit prescribing for certain minor ailments by June 30, 2020.
+The College has been directed to submit draft regulations by June 30, 2020 to the government to permit pharmacist prescribing for certain minor ailments.

-Pharmacy professionals and members of the public who would like to provide preliminary feedback on minor ailments will have an opportunity to do so in the near future.
-Watch for updates here, in e-Connect and in Pharmacy Connection.
+Pharmacy professionals who would like to provide initial feedback on this change in scope will have an opportunity to do so in the near future, prior to a broader open public consultation in 2020.